Farmland value increases slow down | The Western Producer

 FCC says the overall farm debt-to-asset ratio is lower than the 15-year average and most farms are in good financial positions if owners decide to buy land.

-FCC urges farmers to have a risk management plan that protects them as much as possible for unpredictable circumstances.
+FCC urges farmers to have a risk management plan that protects them as much as possible from unpredictable circumstances.

 Comments